Unit at a glance

 - Tasks 8–9 = one lesson

-- As a class, watch the video 'Making a Law'.
+- As a class, watch the PEO's videos 'Making a Law' and 'Parliamentary Committees.

 - Organise the class into small groups of three to four.
 Hand out and explain Assessment 2.